RvN-R/milestone-3-missingpiece/TESTING.md

 * Load the Website.
 * Right click and select inspection.
 * Change screen size from desktop to tablet, then change from tablet to smaller devices and verfiy form and all of its attributes are appearing as designed.
+* Using either the navigation bar or remote view navigation bar <b>CLICK "Register"</b>.
+You should be transported to the "Register" page.
-* Perform the following manual check <b>REGISTER > CLICK "Submit"</b> you should recieve the following prompt above the username field "Please fill in this field".
+* Scroll down the page and perform the following manual check <b>REGISTER > CLICK "Submit"</b> you should recieve the following prompt above the username field "Please fill in this field".
 * Fill in the username field and <b>CLICK "Submit</b>, you should recieve the following prompt above the password field "Please fill in this field".
 * Work down the rest of the form, and perform the follwing manual check one field at a time.
 * <b>CLICK FIELD > CLICK "Submit"</b> line below the filed should turn red.
 Fill in field and the line below the field should turn green. <b>CLICK "Submit</b>, you should recieve the following prompt above the password field "Please fill in this field".